Engineering

 Every LLM interaction starts the same way: blank slate, no context, no history, no awareness of who the user is or what they have said before.
 That is the default.
 And for simple, one-off queries, it is fine.

-But production AI systems are rarely one-off.
+But production AI systems are rarely one-offs.
 Customer support agents handle ongoing cases that span days.
 Coding assistants work across repositories and sessions.
 Research tools accumulate findings over weeks.
 Personal AI assistants need to hold preferences, past conversations, and accumulated knowledge to be useful at all.

 The gap between a stateless LLM and an agent that can actually remember is not a model capability question.
 It is a memory management question.
 This article explains how memory management works in practice - what the data structures look like, how extraction pipelines work, where things break down, and what the benchmark evidence says about different approaches.